-The site was cleared in the past and the vegetation within the development footprint forms a relatively young habitat, not considered to be of important ecological significance.
+The site was cleared in the past and the vegetation on land proposed for the development of a car park forms a relatively young habitat, not considered to be of important ecological significance.
 Access to the proposed car park will be provided through a relatively narrow patch of Coastal Brush Box Open Forest and will involve a small extent of vegetation clearing.
-To compensate this loss of vegetation, Council will require an offset vegetation rehabilitation plan for the remainder of Lot 1 DP 1127741, which is partially mapped as a koala habitat.
-It is considered unlikely that the planning proposal, as outlined, will negatively impact on critical habitat or threatened species given that this part of the Lot is proposed to be zoned as environmental protection.
+To compensate this loss of vegetation, Council will require an offset vegetation rehabilitation plan for the remainder of Lot 1 DP 1127741, which eastern portion is mapped as a koala habitat.
+It is considered unlikely that the planning proposal, as outlined, will negatively impact on critical habitat or threatened species.